2018 auditions are now open for both WYO and WYS. Apply now, using the online Audition Application Form.

 WYO rehearses on Monday evenings during term time (7-9.30 pm) in the Adam Concert Room at the New Zealand School of Music on the Victoria University campus.
 Our use of the ACR is made possible by the generous support of the New Zealand School of Music.
 WYO gives three public concerts each year.

-For many of our players, such as Ben Morrison, Blythe Press, Malavika Gopal, Greg Pharo, Alice Gott, and Nicholas Hancox, WYO has been the stepping stone to further instrumental study overseas and a successful professional career in music.
-Several WYO alumni are currently playing with the NZSO, including Steve Taylor, Anna van der Zee, Malavika Gopal, and Blythe Press.
+For many of our players, such as Gemma New, Ben Morrison, Blythe Press, Malavika Gopal, Greg Pharo, Alice Gott, and Nicholas Hancox, WYO has been the stepping stone to further instrumental study overseas and a successful professional career in music.
+Several WYO alumni are currently playing with the NZSO, including Steve Taylor, Anna van der Zee, and Malavika Gopal.

 The winner of the annual concerto competition performs as a soloist with the orchestra for the third concert of the year.
-In 2016, the winner was violinist Shweta Iyer.
 We also encourage student composers, whose work may be premièred by one of the orchestras.

 As well as percussion instruments and a double bass, the orchestra owns some wind and brass instruments (an oboe, cor anglais, bass clarinet, several bassoons, and a French horn), which are available for players to use during their time with the orchestra.
 If you are interested in using one of our instruments, please contact the Orchestra Manager.